vmware-archive/spring-bian/README.md

 ### Service Domain

 The BIAN Service Landscape defines discrete areas of responsibility known as service domains.
-A *Service Domain* is a combination of a *Functional Pattern* and an *Asset Type*.
+A **Service Domain** is a combination of a **Functional Pattern** and an **Asset Type**.
 For instance, using the functional pattern 'Registry' with the asset type 'Product' would yield a 'Product Registry' service domain, which could be used to manage a product catalog.
 If we instead changed the asset type to 'Device', we would have a 'Device Registry' service domain that could be used to authorize services on a mobile device.

 ### Control Record

-The *Control Record* is used to track the state of a service domain, and like the service domain is derived from the functional pattern and asset type.
-However, in a control record, the functional pattern is represented by the *Generic Artifact Type*.
+The **Control Record** is used to track the state of a service domain, and like the service domain is derived from the functional pattern and asset type.
+However, in a control record, the functional pattern is represented by the **Generic Artifact Type**.
 There is a one-to-one correlation between functional patterns and generic artifact types.
-The control record goes one step further in delineating between specific service domain operations by introducing an additional parameter called the *Behavior Qualifier*, which, like generic artifact types, have a one-to-one correlation with functional patterns.
+The control record goes one step further in delineating between specific service domain operations by introducing an additional parameter called the **Behavior Qualifier**, which, like generic artifact types, have a one-to-one correlation with functional patterns.

 ### BIAN Summary

 So to summarize the above:

-*Functional Pattern* ==> *Generic Artifact Type* *Functional Pattern* ==> *Behavior Qualifier*
+**Functional Pattern** ==> **Generic Artifact Type** ==> **Behavior Qualifier**

-*Functional Pattern* + *Asset Type* = *Service Domain* *Generic Artifact Type* + *Asset Type* + (optional)*Behavior Qualifier* = *Control Record*
+**Functional Pattern** + **Asset Type** = **Service Domain** **Generic Artifact Type** + **Asset Type** + (optional)**Behavior Qualifier** = **Control Record**

 ## Architecture